-- 4. Sketch the design of a finite automaton, according to Kleene's model, with 65 inner cells (one for each of the 64 chess positions and one cell for remembering whose turn, black or white, it is for the next move), for the event that the sequence of moves are valid. - 5.
+- 4. Sketch the design of a finite automaton, according to Kleene's model, with 65 inner cells (one for each of the 64 squares on the chessboard and one cell for remembering whose turn, black or white, it is for the next move), for the event that the sequence of moves are valid1. - 5.
 Discuss the design of a finite automaton, according to your textbook's model, that captures the same event as defined in Task 4.